 The coolest parts about the hotel were the following:

-- The giant stone serpents on either side of the staircase in the garden, overgrown by trees and bushes.
+- The giant stone serpents on either side of the staircase in the garden, were overgrown by trees and bushes.
 This is an epic stairway to the roof area.

 - We found a live snake, live frogs, fish, giant spiders, and lizards.